mateuszjurewicz/notes_public/Machine Learning.md

     - **loop over t ends**
     - `cs` is relabelled, such that cluster labels are in order of appearance, according to the arbitrary order of points.
 E.g. from [3, 2, 1, 2] we'd go to [1, 2, 3, 2].
     - this is done in a loop for each sample in `S`.
+        - **I think this might be what prevents unassignment**, since -1 placeholder values will get turned to sth else.
     - duplicates are eliminated from `cs`, as it gets turned into a set() and into `lcs`
         - `lcs` is a list of up to `S` tuples of `N` elements, containing cluster labels for each thread / sample.
     - `Ss` is set to the length of `lcs`